-Thai household debt accelerated rapidly between 2010 and 2013 in particular, mostly due to tax breaks on vehicle and housing purchases.
+Thai household debt accelerated rapidly between 2010 and 2013.
+This was mostly because of tax breaks on vehicle and housing purchases.
 More recently, growth in household lending has slowed to 6.5% for Thailand in 2014 from 18% in 2012.

-Yet despite slower household credit growth over the past two years, household debt in Thailand remains among the highest in ASEAN at 86% at the end of 2014.
+Yet despite slower household credit growth over the past two years, household debt in Thailand remains among the highest in Southeast Asia at 86% at the end of 2014.

 Fitch noted on the matter ”While the slowdown in household debt growth is positive, household leverage is likely to stay high in the short to medium term as consumer loan demand is unlikely to be materially below GDP”.

 High leverage leaves households sensitive to macroeconomic weakness.
 With challenging headwinds coming from China as the world’s second biggest economy takes a pause, this risk is unlikely to end at least for some time.

 Further asset quality deterioration is likely.
 The degree will depend on the outlook for economic growth and unemployment with lower-income households being more vulnerable.

 According to Fitch, large commercial banks are well-placed to weather any asset quality stress.
 This is because of their better-quality customer base, reasonable capital and asset quality buffers.

 However, escalating delinquencies, exposure of to vulnerable low-income segments, along with weak economic growth have the potential to seriously disrupt the banking sector.